merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ‣ **Memory:** Minimal
 </div>

-## Analysis X: Creating the anvi'o structure workflow diagram
+## Analysis 6: Creating the anvi'o structure workflow diagram

 Since Figure 1 is merely a diagrammatic workflow, there is no real data.
 Consequently, there is not much value in reproducing this figure.
 But that didn't stop me.
 You can reproduce the protein images by running this clump of PyMOL scripts (`.pml` extension)